FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 ---

-## Anatomy of a test
+# Anatomy of a Test

-We're using [Jest](https://facebook.github.io/jest/) to write tests.
+We're using **[Jest](https://facebook.github.io/jest/)** to write tests.
 Read the docs!

-.condensed[
-- To make our tests match our Plain English specs, we use nested `describe` blocks.
-- `describe` takes a callback function as its second argument, allowing us to group tests with a similar context.
+To make our tests match our Plain English specs, we use nested `describe` blocks.
+The `describe` takes a callback function as its second argument, allowing us to group tests with a similar context.
-]

 ```js
 describe('Outer context', () => {